oscarcasas21/oscarcasas21/Data Engineering/Docker Project/README.md

 # Files

--Final Project is in the Docker Project notebook
+- Final Project is in the Docker Project notebook
--All code used is in the Docker Code notebook
+- All code used is in the Docker Code notebook
--history of linux commands is in history.txt file -docker compose file is also available
+- history of linux commands is in history.txt file
+- docker compose file is also available